Do Nightstands Have to Match the Dresser? Bedroom Style Guide

 → Use brass lamps on both nightstands

-Suddenly everything connects.
+Suddenly, everything connects.

 4. Limit Your Materials